 Pin It A bowl of homemade roasted tomato soup is the ultimate comfort food, offering a depth of flavor that canned alternatives simply cannot match.
 This recipe transforms simple ingredients like ripe tomatoes, garlic, and onions into a vibrant, velvety masterpiece through the power of oven roasting.
 Topped with golden, garlic-infused croutons, it's a soul-warming dish that's perfect for a cozy dinner.

-The secret to this soup's success lies in the roasting tray.
+Pin It The secret to this soup's success lies in the roasting tray.
 By allowing the tomatoes and garlic to blister and soften in the oven, you develop a smoky, concentrated essence that defines the final dish.
 It’s an easy, hands-off technique that yields professional-quality results every single time.

 Ingredients